qsimeng/wimacs-site/team.md

 ### Tanaka Masunzambwa
 <img src="https://qsimeng.github.io/wimcs-site/assets/img/ma.png" alt="Name" style="width: 200px; height: auto; object-fit: cover; border-radius: 50%;">

 **Description:** Tanaka Masunzambwa is a second-year student studying Computer Science at Swansea university.
-She is also the President of the Women in Engineering Society and a Student Ambassador.
+She is the President of the Women in Engineering Society and a Student Ambassador.

 ---